-Boys Track & Field
+Track & Field

-As you can see, the team has grown a lot since 1989.
+BOYS HISTORY | Santa Margarita High School opened in the fall of 1987, welcoming 218 freshmen to its beautiful 42-acre campus.
+Coach Dave Zeitler arrived in 1989 after leaving Mater Dei and had been the Head Coach up until 2011, when he passed the baton to his son, Sean Zeitler.
+Coach Dave Zeitler's first team in February 1990 consisted of 26 athletes, today, the Eagles boast 143 athletes on their roster.
 With increased numbers came greater success.
-The Eagle Boys Track & Field team has won 6 league championships, 5 Serra League and 1 Sea View League.
-The 2001 team won the prestigious Orange County Championship.
-The Eagles have also finished in the runner up spot at Orange County on 3 other occasions; 1996, 2000 & 2002.
+The Eagle Boys Track & Field team has won seven league championships, one Angelus, five Serra League and one Sea View League.
+In 2001, the Eagles earned the prestigious Orange County Championship.
+The Eagles have also finished in the runner up spot at Orange County on three other occasions; 1996, 2000 & 2002.
 When it really counts, at C.I.F.
-Finals, the Eagles have one third place, in 2000, three 2nd place finishes, 2001 - 2003 and a C.I.F.
+Finals, the Eagles have one third place finish in 2000, four 2nd place finishes, 2001 - 2003 and 2018 and a C.I.F.
 Championship in 1996.

 Relays have also played a major part in the success.
 C.I.F.
 Championships have been won by the 1996 4 x 100m relay team, the 1998 4 x 400m relay team, the 2000 4 x 400m relay team and the 2001 4 x 400m relay team.
-Numerous individuals and relay teams have qualified for the Masters Meet, the State qualifying meet.
-Individual athletes that have qualified for the California State Meet are: Pat Luke in the Pole Vault, Jeff Jacobs in the 400m, Brandon Clark in the 400m, Jim Lunnen in the High Jump, Matt Blasdel in the 300 Intermediate Hurdles, Andrew Prodoehl in the Pole Vault, Ryan Martin in the 800m, Parker Curry in the Pole Vault and Austin Tinsley in the 300IH.
+Numerous individuals and relay teams have qualified for the Masters Meet, the southern section's State qualifying meet.
+Individual athletes that have qualified for the California State Meet are: Pat Luke in the Pole Vault, Jeff Jacobs in the 400m, Brandon Clark in the 400m, Jim Lunnen in the High Jump, Matt Blasdel, Andrew Prodoehl in the Pole Vault, Ryan Martin in the 800m, Parker Curry in the Pole Vault, Austin Tinsley in the 300IH, Blake Hennesay in the 100 and 300 Intermediate Hurdles in 2017 as well as 2018, and Sean Byrne in the 1600 also in 2018.
 The 4 x 100m relay team of 2002 also qualified for the State Meet.
 The 4 x 400m relay teams qualified for the State Meet for four consecutive years, from 2000-2003.
-In all, the Eagle boys boast 16 Individual CIF Champions in less than 30 years of Santa Margarita school history.
+In all, the Eagle boys boast 20 Individual CIF Champions in less than 30 years of Santa Margarita school history.

 This year, the Eagle tradition continues.